 Based on plate tectonic concept it is possible to distinguish between:

-Several major metallogenetic provinces can be identified in the former Yugoslavia and Balkan area (Alpine, Dinaric, Serbo-Macedonian, Carpatho-Balkan, Hellenides metallogenetic provinces).
+Several major metallogenetic provinces can be identified in the former Yugoslavia and Balkan area as: Alpine, Dinaric, Serbo-Macedonian, Carpatho-Balkan, Hellenides metallogenetic provinces.
 Kosovo is part of two of these metallogenetic units: The Serbo-Macedonian metallogenetic province and the Dinaric metallogenetic province.
 The boundary between the Serbo-Macedonian province and the Dinaric province is the south-western margin of the Vardar zone.

 Serbo-Macedonian Minerogenic/Metallogenetic Province

 The Serbo-Macedonian metallogenetic province is of main importance for Kosovo.
 This unit has developed along the suture zone of the former ocean.
 The ore deposits are commonly associated with Oligocene-Miocene volcano-intrusive complexes of calc-alkaline series.
 The most significant deposits (Staritërg/Stari Trg, Belo Bërdë/Belo Brdo, Crnac, Hajvali/Ajvalija, Kishniçë/Kišnica etc.) are those containing lead and zinc, to some extent copper and antimony, and are accompanied by gold, silver, arsenic, thallium, bismuth and iron.
-Several ore districts are distinguished.
-Very important to Kosovo is the Kopaonik ore district, characterised by hydrothermal-metasomatic replacement and vein types of Pb and Zn and other metals (Ag).
+Several ore districts are distinguished, but for Kosovo more important is the Kopaonik ore district, characterised by hydrothermal-metasomatic replacement and vein types of Pb and Zn and other metals (Ag).
 Copper porphyry deposits inside other geological units are very important, too.